StickBoiz/KeyDash_V1/README.md

 ![Screenshot Example](RAT/received_files/screenshot_20250806010348.png)
 ![Photo from Phone](RAT/received_files/image.jpg)

+## YOU MUST BE IN SAME NETWORK UNLESS YOUR SERVER IP IS PUBLIC!!!
 ## Disclaimer

 This project is for educational purposes only.
 Do not use it for unauthorized access or malicious activities.